 How long does a DUI stay on your record?

-Depending on the state you live in, a DUI can stay on your motor vehicle record anywhere from five years up to your entire lifetime.
+Depending on your state, a DUI can stay on your motor vehicle record anywhere from five years to your lifetime.

 Here are examples of lengths in various states, according to Mark Friedlander, director of corporate communications for the Insurance Information Institute, an insurance industry association: